CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README-technical.md

    task histology test f-score: 0.8168,0.4098
    ```

-### Inference on a single report:
+### Inference on a Single Report
-To run model in inference model for a single report, use the script  (predictions.py_[./predictions.py] which accepts as input a single txt report, run inference, and displays the true labels and the inferenced labels.
-There is a default report to be used by the script to prediciton.
+To test the model in inference model for a single report, run the script (predictions.py_[./predictions.py]. &#x1F534;_**(Question: The word "model" is mentioned twice.
+Is that intentional?)**_

+This script accepts as input a single txt report, runs inference, and displays the true labels and the inferenced labels.
+The script uses a default report for prediction. &#x1F534;_**(Questions: Do we want to mention the name of the default report?
+Does the script use that default report only when no report is specified?)**_

+Here is example output from running the script:

 ```
    python predictions.py